 The Transportation Disadvantaged Service Plan (TDSP) and rates were reviewed and evaluated.
-The Transportation Disadvantaged Local Coordinating Board will approve the TDSP and rates at an official meeting held on May 13, 2021.
+The Transportation Disadvantaged Local Coordinating Board approved the TDSP and rates at the meeting held on May 12, 2022.

-Honorable Mayra Uribe, Local Coordinating Board Chairperson Date
+Honorable Pat Bates, Date Local Coordinating Board Chairperson

 ROSTER TRANSPORTATION DISADVANTAGED LOCAL COORDINATING BOARD